sofiabelen/sofiabelen.github.io/content/projects/visualizing-rusts-vtables-how-dyn-trait-works-in-memory/index.md

 println!("{}", std::mem::size_of::<Square>()); // 0
 ```

 This is how I discovered that Rust handles the unique address guarantee differently.
-Zero-sized types (ZST) are structs that don't contain any fields, therefore there's no need to allocate any memory.
+Zero-sized types (ZST) are structs that don't contain any fields (or rather they *could* contain fields, as long as those fields are zero-sized), therefore there's no need to allocate any memory.
 Rust tracks identity through ownership, not addresses.
 Every value has exactly one owner at a time, this is enforced at compile time by our friend, the borrow-checker.

 In C++, we might do this to check if two pointers refer to the same object: